-We enjoyed traveling the Croatian coastline and to the islands via ferry and on the catamaran.
-Snacks and drinks were available on board and we found traveling Croatia this way to be relaxing as well as providing amazing views of the Croatian coastline as we sailed past.
+We enjoyed travelling the Croatian coastline and to the islands via ferry and on the catamaran.
+Snacks and drinks were available on board and we found travelling Croatia this way to be relaxing as well as providing amazing views of the Croatian coastline as we sailed past.

 Enjoy your travels in Croatia (and more planning tips)

 I hope that this article has provided you with all the information you need to travel Croatia by ferry or catamaran.

 For more information about visiting Croatia including city guides, UNESCO World Heritage Sites, beautiful waterfalls, travel tips , recommended reading lists and more check out my other articles about this beautiful European destination.